Jhongesell/CHARMS-FOAM/README.md

 0. New models will be added over time.

-Large repository of computational hydraulics models for:
+Large repository of computational hydraulics models (still updating):
 -----------------------------------------------------------------------
 0. free-surface open channel flow
 1. sediment transport (bedload and suspended load)